jk367/personal_website/content/photos/hallway.md

 draft: false
 ---

-Outside of kutasisi there is an abandonned sanatorium, this is a hallway in one of the buildings.
+Outside of Kutasisi there is an abandoned sanatorium, this is a hallway in one of the buildings.